Lesson 3 - Centralisation of states and enlightened monarchs

 In the 18th century a number of absolute monarchs came under the influence of the ideas of the Enlightenment and they sought to rule according rational and scientific principles of good governance.
 These monarchs have become known as enlightened despots.
 They enjoyed the despotic power of absolute monarchs but ruled with the general interests of the nation in mind.

 There are two aspects to this assessment.
-You will begin by producing a standard piece of research about one of the absolute monarchs listed below.
+You will begin by producing a standard piece of 'research' about one of the absolute monarchs listed below.
+For this you can use AI to help you.
 These monarchs will be allocated randomly.
-These accounts will be relatively short - 500-600 words - a highly selective, almost hagiographic summary of the life and achievements of your allocated monarch.
-It is very important that this is written in your own words and accurately referenced with an appended bibliography.
+These accounts will be relatively short - 500-600 words - a highly selective, almost hagiographic* summary of the life and achievements of your allocated monarch.
+It is very important that this is written in your own words.

 The Monarchs

 There are two aspects to this assessment.
-You will begin by producing a standard piece of research about one of the absolute monarchs listed below.
+You will begin by producing a standard piece of 'research' about one of the absolute monarchs listed below.
+For this you can use AI to help you.
 These monarchs will be allocated randomly.
-These accounts will be relatively short - 500-600 words - a highly selective, almost hagiographic summary of the life and achievements of your allocated monarch.
-It is very important that this is written in your own words and accurately referenced with an appended bibliography.
+These accounts will be relatively short - 500-600 words - a highly selective, almost hagiographic* summary of the life and achievements of your allocated monarch.
+It is very important that this is written in your own words.

 The Monarchs